Businesses face a few challenges when it comes to franchise PPC campaigns.

 Beyond that, it’s very possible that you have franchise locations that overlap.
 In a city like San Diego, for example, you could have five or six locations competing for the same traffic.

 This is where, if your ultimate goal is the overall account, you would have to make tough decisions about where you’re sending your traffic.
 If one location is seeing the majority of traffic, you would likely assign more of your top tier, generic keywords to that campaign.

 But, if you want to even the playing field, you would instead focus your efforts on improving the accounts that lag behind.

-For best case scenario, you want everything you can to minimize internal competition.
-If one location offers a good or service the other doesn’t make sure you’re pushing that service in your PPC campaign and keywords.
+For best-case scenario, you want everything you can to minimize internal competition.
+If one location offers a good or service the other doesn’t make sure you’re pushing that service in your franchise PPC campaign and keywords.

 Or, you may notice that one location performs significantly better on certain days or times.
-Using that information, you can use the ad scheduler in AdWords to maximize exposure at those times.
+Using that information, you can use the ad scheduler in Google Ads to maximize exposure at those times.

-This one may seem like a bit of a no-brainer, but it’s absolutely worth mentioning.
+This one may seem like a bit of a no-brainer when it comes to pay per click for franchises, but it’s absolutely worth mentioning.

 When setting up your location campaigns, make sure that each has its own landing page that includes the individual location’s phone number, address, and creative that caters to that location.

 With franchises, you’ll often find that many ads or links lead back to the central franchise page, which then forces users to search for the location closest to them.